Link existing self-managed clusters

 In the Consul overview section of HCP Consul Central, click the name of the self-managed cluster you want to unlink.
 Then, click Manage and then Unlink from HCP.
 Type

 UNLINK in the text entry field and then click Unlink to confirm.

 HCP Consul cannot access your self-managed cluster after you unlink it.
-However, the self-managed cluster retains the management token that HCP Consul created and used.
+However, the self-managed cluster retains the management token that HCP Consul Central created and used.
 If you plan on using your self-managed cluster without HCP Consul, use the

 consul acl token command to list and delete tokens associated with the cluster.